GUI Testing Guide: Test Plans, Techniques & Best Practices

 Katalon Studio: Best for fast, low-code automation

 Overview: Katalon Studio provides a low-code testing environment built on top of Selenium and Appium.
-It simplifies GUI testing with a user-friendly interface while still offering advanced capabilities for power users.
+It simplifies UI test automation with a user-friendly interface while still offering advanced capabilities for power users.

 Pros: